Dynamics of market states and risk assessment: Results

-Thus this paper suggests that a crash risk protection is necessary, basically, when being in the second-highest state and this protection might have to be extended for a short period after entering the highest state.
+Thus our results suggest that a crash risk protection is necessary, basically, when entering in the second-highest state from below.
+This protection might have to be extended if we enter the highest state and will be suspended if we go to a lower state.
 The possibility of such protection would depend on the portfolio and on the price of the derivatives needed for the protection.
 This, in turn, indicates that we have to optimize the number of clusters if this can be done exactly or approximately maintaining zero or near to zero transitions from any of the lower states to the highest states, because it typically will reduce the number of days we remain in the state next to the critical state.
-We have found that the robust clustering (minima of $\sigma_{d_{intra}}$ for $k\geq 4$) as well as approximate tridiagonal transition matrix is obtained for $\epsilon=0.9$ and $k=5$ for S\&P 500 market.
-Fig.~\ref{transition_probabilities_usa} (a) shows the transition counts of paired market states (MS) for S\&P 500 market.
-The most probable transitions between the market states are either to the same MS or to nearby MS. Fig.~\ref{transition_probabilities_usa} (a) shows zero transition from $S1, ~S2, ~ \text{and}~ S3$ to $S5$ with twelve transitions from $S4$ to crash states $S5$ and behave as a precursor to the market crashes~\cite{Pharasi_2018, Pharasi_2019}.
-Fig.~\ref{transition_probabilities_usa} (b) shows the probability graph for the same.
-For Nikkei 225 market, the transition counts of the paired MS and probability graph is shown in Fig.~\ref{transition_probabilities_jpn} (a) and (b), respectively, with $\epsilon=0$ and $k=7$.
-Japanese market is more complex than US market\cite{chakraborti2020emerging}.
-Note also that the transition probabilities of the Japanese market between states $S2$ and $S3$ are smaller than $S2$ and $S4$, and the absolute numbers ($S2\rightarrow S3 =25$, $S2\rightarrow S4=45$) is visible in the plot Fig.~\ref{transition_probabilities_jpn} (a).
+We find that the robust clustering (minima of $\sigma_{d_{intra}}$ for $k\geq 4$), as well as an approximately tridiagonal transition matrix, is obtained for $k=5$ and $\epsilon=0.9$ for S\&P 500 market.
+Figure~\ref{transition_probabilities_usa} (a) shows the transition counts of paired market states for S\&P 500 market.
+The most probable transitions between the market states are either to the same market state or to nearby market states.
+Figure~\ref{transition_probabilities_usa} (a) shows zero transition from $S1, ~S2, ~ S3$ to $S5$ with twelve transitions from $S4$ to crash state $S5$ and behaves as a precursor to the market crashes~\cite{Pharasi_2018, Pharasi_2019}.
+Figure~\ref{transition_probabilities_usa} (b) shows the probability graph for the same.
+For Nikkei 225 market, the transition counts of the paired market state and probability graph are shown in figure~\ref{transition_probabilities_jpn} (a) and (b), respectively, with $k=7$ and $\epsilon=0$.
+Japanese market is more complex than US market~\cite{chakraborti2020emerging}.
+Also note that the transition probabilities of the Japanese market between states $S2$ and $S3$ are smaller than $S2$ and $S4$, and the exact counts ($S2\rightarrow S3 =25$, $S2\rightarrow S4=45$) are visible in the figure.~\ref{transition_probabilities_jpn} (a).
 The same behavior is noticed during the transitions between states $S4$ and $S5$, and $S4$ and $S6$.
-This introduces an additional criterion on which the state classification can be optimized.
+This introduces an additional criterion on which the market state classification can be optimized.
 We choose to make that decision after avoiding, if possible, transitions between neighbors at a larger distance and in particular from lower states to the highest one.
 Yet we do not intend to limit our considerations to an early warning of impending crashes.
-We believe that the concept of market states has a deeper sense and in the Japanese market, our wider point of view (as compared to Ref.~\cite{Pharasi_2019}) shows a more interesting result, whose risk implications we do not know at present.
+We believe that the concept of market states has a deeper sense and in the Japanese market, our wider point of view (as compared to Ref.~\cite{Pharasi_2018,Pharasi_2019}) shows a more interesting result, whose risk implications we do not know at present.
 A component perpendicular to the one implicit in the average correlation becomes important.
-At first sight the clustering in Fig.~\ref{intracluster_jpn} (d) is not very obvious, but if we look at the transition matrix we now clearly see that transitions between these two states are less, or with other words there exist two visibly different passkeys between the lower mainly noisy states and the highly correlated states.
-This property of financial markets will require further study!
+At first sight, the clustering in figure~\ref{intracluster_jpn} (b) and (c) is not very obvious, but if we look at the transition matrix in figure~\ref{transition_probabilities_jpn} (a), one can clearly see that transitions between these two states are less, or in other words, there exist two visibly different passways between the lower, mainly noisy, states and the highly correlated states.
+It seems that, to some extent, the dynamics indicate two different routes between calm markets and the high-risk zone, and further study is required to understand this property of financial markets.